 In various segments of the energy industry there have been high levels of demand for construction of capital intensive equipment, some of which has a long life once introduced into the industry.
 High levels of investment can produce excess supply of equipment for many years, reducing dayrates and undermining the economics for new capital equipment orders.
 When these levels of activity fall, an increased competitive environment for capital equipment can result, which could lead to lower prices and utilization for our customers and a decreased demand for capital equipment products.
-For example, in the second half of 2012 we saw spending levels on land drilling rigs decrease relative to the pace of investment in the previous two years due to lower drilling activity.
-This resulted in lower revenues for us from both capital equipment orders and consumables.
+For example, starting in the second half of 2012 we saw spending levels on land drilling rigs decrease relative to the pace of investment in the previous two years due to lower drilling activity.
+This resulted in lower revenues for us from both capital equipment orders and consumables in 2012 and 2013.
 Our strategy is to serve a variety of segments and spend cycles, but to the extent our financial results are impacted by capital equipment construction, our results may decline should an excess supply of capital equipment materialize.
-In addition, many of our competitors have increased their manufacturing capacity, which will lead to even greater competition in times of reduced demand.
+In addition, our competitors may increase their manufacturing capacity, which would lead to even greater competition in times of reduced demand.